Effects & Dangers of Mixing Opiates & Alcohol

 When the two substances are mixed, the side effects can be very dangerous.
 Those who have taken both often experience:

-The main danger of mixing alcohol with prescription painkillers is the depressed breathing side effect.
+The main danger of mixing prescription painkillers with alcohol use is the depressed breathing side effect.
 When mixing the two drugs, the user’s breathing can slow down so much that the brain no longer receives sufficient oxygen.
 The danger of mixing the two forces the brain to shut down other parts of the body system.
 This could result in permanent brain damage.

 Furthermore, alcohol is a sedative, just like the opioid medications.
 This means people can become drowsier, sometimes falling into such a deep sleep that they are incapable of waking up.
 Not just that, but they also often become less able to coordinate their movements, which, when put together with the drowsiness, can lead to serious falls, accidents and injuries.